freebasic/fbfrog/readme.txt

 To do:

+* <-typedef foo> option to forward-declare typedefs, improving the C parser's cast detection.
+* typedefs from excluded headers should still be used to improve cast detection
+* #define bodies should be parsed in a 2nd pass after all typedefs were seen

 * -keyword foo option to allow fixing inter-header name conflicts manually
 * Automatically detect #include guards and remove the left over #defines
 * Ignore __attribute__((aligned(N))) (show a warning?).
 FB doesn't have it, and